Introduction: What a Publication Scheme is - and why it has been developed

 Tel: 0303 123 1113 (local rate) or 01625 545 745 if you prefer to use a national rate number Website: www. ico.org.uk

-Please find below latest details of declarations of expenses by Andy Street, Mayor the West Midlands.
+Please find below the latest declarations of expenses, meetings and gifts and gratuities by Andy Street, Mayor the West Midlands

 Please find below our CCTV Codes of Practice.